LaGuer/latex-edit/README.md

-JaxEdit
+latex-edit
 =======

-JaxEdit is an online LaTeX editor with live preview.
-You could try it at [https://zohooo.github.io/jaxedit](https://zohooo.github.io/jaxedit).
+latex-edit is an online LaTeX editor with live preview.
+You could try it at [https://laguer.github.io/latex-edit](https://laguer.github.io/latex-edit).

 The JaxEdit project is separated as two parts: one is the LaTeX editor which is under GNU Lesser General Public License, and the other is the LaTeX typesetter named TypeJax, which is under The MIT License.